 Nausea is not uncommon event after surgery, and it is sometimes caused by stronger pain medicines.
-It may be reduced by preceding each pill with a small amount of soft food, then taking the pill with a large volume of water.
-Try to continue taking clear fluids and minimize the pain medication, but call us if you do not feel better or if repeated vomiting is a problem.
+It may be reduced by preceding each pill with soft food, then taking the pill with a large volume of water.
 Cola drinks or ginger-ale may help.
+Try to continue taking clear fluids and minimize the pain medication, but call us if you do not feel better or if repeated vomiting occurs.
+Do not drink alcohol until you have stopped taking narcotic pain medication.

-Eat any nourishing food that can be taken with comfort (i.e., Ensure, yogurt, applesauce, ice cream, etc).
-Avoid hot foods and liquids for 12 hours and don’t attempt to chew until the feeling returns to the tongue and lips.
+Avoid hot foods and hot liquids for 12 hours and don’t attempt to chew until the feeling returns to the tongue and lips.
 Avoid foods like nuts, popcorn, pretzels, etc., that may get lodged in the socket areas.
 Over the next several days you can progress to solid foods at your own pace.
 It is important not to skip meals!
 Protein is important for the healing process.
 We recommend using a protein drink or supplement for several days.
 Eggs and Greek yogurt are good sources as well.
-Eat nourishing food that can be taken with comfort (ie. Ensure, yogurt, apple sauce, ice cream, etc.) If you eat regularly and drink plenty of fluids, you will feel better, gain strength, have less discomfort and heal faster.
+Eat nourishing food that can be taken with comfort (i.e., Ensure, yogurt, applesauce, ice cream, etc.).
+If you eat regularly and drink plenty of fluids, you will feel better, gain strength, have less discomfort and heal faster.

 AFTER IV SEDATION